seneca/www/docs/concepts/nuemark.md

 ## Sections
 Just like books can be divided into chapters, web pages and blog posts are often divided into sections.
-For example, eht Nuemark demo application is separated in two: a "hero" section, and the rest of the page:
+For example, the Nuemark demo application is separated in two: a "hero" section, and the rest of the page:

 [media]